aadilayub/firefox-i3wm-theme/README.md

 ```
 this theme is no longer maintained, as I don't daily drive i3wm anymore.
-I may update it in the feature.
+I may update it in the future.
 ```